 This list isn’t a complete list of occupations but includes the most at risk.

-Causes of Asbestosis?
+What are the Causes of Asbestosis?

 Blue asbestos is behind the majority of asbestosis cases as blue asbestos can penetrate deeper into the lung, this means it causes more scaring than white asbestos.